What About Your Friends...

 Sooooo, the saying quality over quantity couldn’t be a more poignantly applicable expression pertaining to friendships.
 Being a hyper-social person I all too often rated the quality of my current life experience by the number of people that were texting me in a day and how many hugs and hi-fives I got when I walked into the bar.
 Quite frankly, that was my goal, I wanted to be an entity not just an attendee.
 To accomplish this I was at every bar all the time, bought shots for people (at times, the entire bar), and made myself approachably visible while trying to better everyone’s experience.
 The byproduct, I met the entire town.

 When I started getting my life together, my relationships had to be re-analyzed.
 Who all was in my life, why, and most importantly, are they conducive to my growth?
 Sadly to say, a vast majority of the people in my life were not good for me.
 Quitting drinking shed a lot those people very quickly.
 But just not drinking didn’t resolve the convoluted necessity to have people around to validate my worth.
-I had to assess why I didn’t feel like enough as an individual; root causes and conditions (to avoid making this the longest post ever I’ll address those more specifically in another post at another time).
+I had to assess why I didn’t feel like enough as an individual, the root causes and conditions.

 One-sided friendships have zero value.
 I have met people and connected with them but the connection was in the moment and that’s where it’s value lied...in that moment.
 As time went on I would reach out for that connection and it wasn’t returned.
 With hurt feelings I would form resentments as a result of unmet expectations of reciprocated appreciation.
 The truth of the matter is simply that I don’t get to determine my worth to anyone.
 If what I thought I’d found isn’t proving true, the very next step is acceptance of that fact.
 It is NOT to keep pushing and attempting force a bond that isn’t mutual in hopes that they will eventually see (and essentially validate) my value.
 Bottom line: If what I’m giving to a friendship I’m not getting from that friendship then it is not a friendship and needs to be regarded as such.